Casper ten Boom

-Casper ten Boom (18 May 1859 – 9 March 1944) was a Dutch Christian who helped many Jews and resisters escape the Nazis during the Holocaust of World War II.
+Casper ten Boom (18 May 1859 – 9 March 1944) was a Dutch Christian who helped many Jews and resisters escape Nazi Germany during the Holocaust of World War II.
 He is the father of Betsie and Corrie ten Boom, who also aided the Jews and were sent to Ravensbrück concentration camp, where Betsie died.
 Casper died 9 March 1944 in The Hague, after nine days of imprisonment in the Scheveningen Prison.
 In 2008, he was recognised as Righteous Among the Nations by Yad Vashem.

 Background

 Casper was born in Haarlem as the son of Willem ten Boom, who had a watch shop.
 When Ten Boom was 18, he started a jewelry store in Amsterdam.
 He had grown up in a family that belonged to the Dutch Reformed Church and had strong faith.
 While living in Amsterdam, he started a work among the poor people, Tot Heil des Volks (For the Salvation of the People).
 He later returned to Haarlem to live.